jp7492code/Java-Blockchain/README.md

 A third Monitor thread in the background will check on progress and end the app once lost or won.

-So it's just a simple game to allow you to get some coding experience with multithreading and Merkle roots.
+So it's just a app that allow you to get some coding experience with multithreading and Merkle roots.

 2. DETAILS